Alfred Wohl

 Alfred Wohl (3 October 1863 – 25 December 1939) was a German chemist.

-Several chemical reactions are named after him, including the Wohl degradation, Wohl-Aue reaction and the Wohl-Ziegler reaction.
+Several chemical reactions are named after him, including the Wohl degradation, Wohl–Aue reaction and the Wohl–Ziegler reaction.

 Life

 Wohl studied chemistry at the University of Heidelberg from 1882 until 1886.
 He received his Ph.D 1886 for work on Hexamethylenetetramine with August Wilhelm von Hofmann.
 He became an assistant of Hermann Emil Fischer at the University of Berlin from 1886 until 1891, where he also received his habilitation.
-He became professor at the University of Berlin in 1901, but he left for the Technical University of Danzig in 1904.
+He became professor at the University of Berlin in 1901, but he left for the Technische Hochschule Danzig in 1904.
 He retired because of antisemitic pressure in 1933, but worked in his lab until 1937.
 He emigrated to Sweden in 1938, where he died in 1939.

-His son Kurt Wohl (1896-1962) - who also became a renowned chemical scientist - emigrated to Great Britain in 1939 and some years later to the United States.
+His son Kurt Wohl (1896–1962) – who also became a renowned chemical scientist – emigrated to Great Britain in 1939 and some years later to the United States.